datastax/metric-collector-for-apache-cassandra/dashboards/k8s-build/README.md

    With the configuration file updated apply the resource to the cluster.

-   `kubectl apply -n cass-operator -f dashboards/k8s-build/generated/grafana/datasource.yaml`
+   `kubectl apply -f dashboards/k8s-build/generated/grafana/datasource.yaml`

 1. Configure and install the `GrafanaDashboard`

    Before installation edit the YAML with appropriate labels.
 In this example a label of `app=grafana` is used.
 With the configuration file updated apply the resource to the cluster.

-   `kubectl apply -n cass-operator -f dashboards/k8s-build/generated/grafana/`
+   `kubectl apply -f dashboards/k8s-build/generated/grafana/`

 1. Configure and install the Grafana deployment